Jean Genet: Early life

 Genet's mother was a prostitute who raised him for the first seven months of his life before placing him for adoption.
 Thereafter Genet was raised in the provincial town of Alligny-en-Morvan, in the Nièvre department of central France.
 His foster family was headed by a carpenter and, according to Edmund White's biography, was loving and attentive.
 While he received excellent grades in school, his childhood involved a series of attempts at running away and incidents of petty theft.

 Detention and military service

-For this and other misdemeanors, including repeated acts of vagrancy, at age 15 he was sent to Mettray Penal Colony where he was detained between 2 September 1926 and 1 March 1929.
+For this and other misdemeanors, including repeated acts of vagrancy, he was sent at the age of 15 to Mettray Penal Colony, where he was detained between 2 September 1926 and 1 March 1929.
 In Miracle of the Rose (1946), he gives an account of this period of detention, which ended at the age of 18 when he joined the Foreign Legion.
 He was eventually given a dishonorable discharge on grounds of indecency, having been caught engaged in a homosexual act, and spent a period as a vagabond, petty thief and prostitute across Europe—experiences he recounts in The Thief's Journal (1949).